Production3000/mvp3000esp/doc/helper_func.md

 ## <a name='LinkedList'></a>Linked List

-A templated linked list implementation for the MVP3000 framework.
-The list has a maximum size limit set during initialization.
+A templated linked list implementation for the MVP3000 framework offering various flavours.

+In the bare flavour, the list has a maximum size limit set during initialization.
 If the limit is reached, the oldest element is automatically removed.

- * 3000 bare: append, clear, loop, getNewest, getOldest, getSize - dataStruct has no requirements
+ * 3000 bare: Basic functionality.
- * 3001 extends bare: appendUnique, findByContent, removeByContent - dataStruct needs equals() method
+ * 3001 extends bare: Unique values for list entries.
- * 3010 extends bare: bookmarkByIndex, hasBookmark, moveBookmark - dataStruct has no requirements
+ * 3010 extends bare: Bookmarking of list entries for intermittent output.
- * 3011 combines 3001 and 3010
+ * 3100 extends bare: Adaptive growing list size depending on memory.
+ * 3xxx: Various combinations of the above.

-### <a name='PredefinedLists'></a>Predefined Lists
+### <a name='ListTemplates'></a>List Templates

 #### <a name='LinkedList3000'></a>LinkedList3000

+Main linked list with basic functionality.

 ##### Constructor

 * `LinkedList3000(uint16_t size)`: Initializes the linked list with the specified maximum size.
-* `LinkedList3000()`: Default constructor with a maximum size of 1.

 ##### Methods